 Oral cancer is cancer that affects the mouth.
 It can form in the lining of the cheeks, gums, root of the mouth, tongue and lips.

-Oral Cancer Awareness Month is this April 2018, but anytime is a good time to think about preventing oral cancer.
+Oral Cancer Awareness Month was in April 2018, but anytime is a good time to think about preventing oral cancer.

 That means right now is a great time to come in for your regular dental cleaning, which always includes a thorough oral exam, and screening at our office.
 Oral and oropharyngeal cancer (cancer of the mouth and upper throat) collectively kill nearly one person every hour of every day of the year.

 Of the people newly diagnosed with these cancers, 40% will not survive longer than 5 years.
 Moreover, many who do survive suffer long-term problems such as severe facial disfigurement or difficulties eating and speaking.

 In between dental visits it's very important if you notice any changes in our mouth to see a dental professional if these symptoms don't go away in two weeks.

 1. White and red patches in the mouth or lips.